-Serves: 2; recipe doubles easily
+Serves: 2—recipe doubles easily

 - 1/2 cup garbanzo flour or light whole grain flour (such as spelt or whole wheat pastry)

 - 3/4 cup unsweetened almond milk or other nondairy milk of choice

-- 1 tablespoon maple syrup
+- 1 tbsp maple syrup

-- 1/2 teaspoon nutritional yeast, optional
+- 1/2 tsp nutritional yeast, optional

-- Vegan buttery spread (such as Earth Balance
+- vegan buttery spread (such as Earth Balance)

 - 4 average sized slices whole grain bread

-- Cinnamon for sprinkling
+- cinnamon, for sprinkling

-- Seasonal fresh fruit or fruit salad
+- seasonal fresh fruit or fruit salad

-- Maple syrup for serving
+- maple syrup, for serving

-Combine the flour with the nondairy milk in a shallow bowl and whisk until smooth and lump-free.
+- Combine the flour with the nondairy milk in a shallow bowl and whisk until smooth and lump-free.
 Adjust with either more milk or more flour, as different flours with have varying degrees of absorption.
 You want a consistency of what you remember as scrambled eggs.

-Stir in the maple syrup and optional nutritional yeast.
+- Stir in the maple syrup and optional nutritional yeast.

-Heat a wide nonstick skillet over medium-high heat, then add the Earth Balance.
+- Heat a wide nonstick skillet over medium-high heat, then add the Earth Balance.
 Let the skillet get nice and hot, though not to the point where it’s smoking.

-With the average skillet, you’ll probably be able to cook two slices at a time.
+- With the average skillet, you’ll probably be able to cook two slices at a time.
 Cook each slice on both sides until golden brown and crisp.
 Keep warm while cooking the next two slices.

-Arrange two slices of the French toast on each plate.
+- Arrange two slices of the French toast on each plate.
 Sprinkle with cinnamon, embellish with fruit, and pass around the maple syrup.